Thomas P. Lockerby | Chairperson

 Vice President for Humanitarian Policy and Practice, InterAction

 Derek Ellerman | Co-Founder

 Executive Vice President, Government Relations, Time Warner Cable

 Catherine A. McLean

-Senior Partner and Managing Director, Global Public Affairs, Porter Novelli
+Counselor, Global Public Affairs, Porter Novelli

 Thom Lockerby was appointed Vice President for Development at Boston College in June, 2008; he has served in leadership roles in the BC Advancement Office since 2004.
 Mr. Lockerby directs the Boston College campaign, Light the World, which was launched in October, 2008, with a goal of $1.5 billion.
 He has spent his entire career working in or consulting with charities, primarily focusing on major and planned gift fund raising.
 His expertise is advising donors and families about strategies to effectively maximize their philanthropy in concert with overall financial, estate planning, and wealth transfer goals.
 Prior to joining BC, Mr. Lockerby served as Director of Gift Planning at Dartmouth College.
 Previously, he was Relationship Manager at Kaspick & Company, an investment firm specializing in charitable trusts and endowments; Vice President at PG Calc Incorporated, a development software company; and Director of Development Relations at Harvard Business School.
 Mr. Lockerby speaks widely on the topic of effective philanthropy from both the donor and institutional perspectives and his articles have appeared in Planned Giving Today and the Journal of Gift Planning.
 He serves on the board of the Partnership for Philanthropic Planning, is a past President of the Planned Giving Group of New England, and is a graduate of Harvard College.